 Do you want to correct a previously recorded deed?

 A Quitclaim Deed is often used to correct mistakes or to clarify information in previously recorded deeds.
-Minor disparities can cause problems when a property owner attempts to sell the property unless a deed is drafted which clarifies or corrects the conflicting information.
+Unless a deed is drafted that clarifies or corrects the conflicting information, minor disparities that aren’t fixed can cause problems when a property owner attempts to sell the property.

 Do you want to clarify how the property is owned?

 Another common reason for using a Quitclaim Deed is to clarify tenancy (how the property is owned by the parties) amongst the property owners.
-Clarifying tenancy by Quitclaim Deed can save time and money in the event of death of one of the property owners, for example; if a husband and wife realize the current deed does not specify tenancy.
+Clarifying tenancy using a Quitclaim Deed can save time and money in the event of death of one of the property owners.
+For example, a husband and wife who realize the current deed does not specify tenancy may want to update the deed to make sure the other spouse automatically owns the entire property should one spouse die.
 In most states, if no specific statement is made, it is assumed the property is owned as tenants in common.
-Most spouses or family members prefer to hold property as joint tenants with right of survivorship.
+Most spouses or family members prefer to hold property as joint tenants with the right of survivorship.
 Doing so allows the property to pass to the remaining property owners without the necessity of an expensive probate after the death of one of the property owners.

-There are some state differences regarding transfer of after-acquired title.
-Montana, Idaho, and Alaska allow transfer of after-acquired title using a Quitclaim Deed.
-In most states, a Quitclaim deed only transfers the interest owned by the seller at the time they executed the deed.
+There are some state differences regarding transfer of an after-acquired title.
+Some states allow transfer of an after-acquired title using a Quitclaim Deed.
+However, in most states, a Quitclaim Deed only transfers the interest owned by the seller at the time they executed the deed.
 Usually, any interest in the property acquired after the signing of the Quitclaim Deed does not pass to the buyer.